shreeramkedlaya/pacman/README.md

  - Submit a pull request.
 ## Credits

 The original Pacman game was created by Namco and released in 1980.
-This project is a fan-made recreation using Flutter and was developed by Your Name.
+This project is entirely recreated using Flutter.
 ## Disclaimer
 This project is intended for educational purposes only and is not affiliated with or endorsed by Namco or any other related entities.